Garden Rules & Guidelines

 Chemical herbicides of any kind are prohibited, as they are hazardous to human health, may kill or damage desirable crops, drift into neighboring gardens, or persist in the soil.
 Hoeing, mulching, and hand weeding are recommended.

-Mulch should preferably be of an organic nature; newspaper or black plastic are acceptable mulch but they must be secured so that they do not blow away and must be removed at the end of the season.
-Covering paper with an organic layer is also very encouraged.
-Hay, straw, and leaves could all be used.
+Mulch should preferably be of an organic nature; newspaper or black plastic are acceptable mulch but they must be secured so that they do not blow away.
+Landscape plastic and fabric must be removed at the end of the season if you are not returning to your plot the following year.
+Covering paper or cardboard with an organic layer is also encouraged.
+Hay, straw, and leaves could all be used for effective organic weed control.

 Pest Control and Disease Control

-Voles have been a problem in the garden.
+Voles are a problem in the garden.
 These small rodents love to nibble on crops.
 You can help control them by using mouse traps, which are available in the shed.

 Most problems can be controlled if you maintain healthy soil, choose disease-resistant varieties, and remove diseased plants from the garden.